Here we help you navigate present buying, family visits and traditions old and new.

 Check out our guide on how to make those memories as special as you all deserve (ahhhhh).

 - It’s a wrap.
 Your baby is unlikely to be able to open their presents, or might be able to rip the odd corner here or there (and no doubt stuff the paper in their mouth).
 So present wrapping may seem a little futile.
 That said, you might enjoy wrapping their pressies and putting them under the tree so go for it if you so desire.
 This Christmas is all about you and your new family, creating memories together.

 - Don’t blow the bank on the latest gadgets.
 This isn’t the year for hitting the shops hard – they’ll be asking for enough presents in future years, believe us.
-Why not find them something nice from our Nearly New Sales or try wrapping new or hand-me-down clothes you have waiting around.
+Why not find them something nice from our Nearly New Sales (check your local NCT Facebook group to see if they are running them online) or try wrapping new or hand-me-down clothes you have waiting around.
 You could even wrap the empty cardboard boxes from any home deliveries.

 - Ask friends and family for useful items.
 Of course some frivolity is nice and to be expected at Christmas.
 But your family and friends would probably appreciate some pointers about something your baby might actually need.
 Why not be proactive and suggest things, even the boring and mundane (socks, a box of nappies) or useful (a snowsuit or winter coat).
 Or think ahead and ask for clothes for next summer in a couple of sizes up (we’ll leave you to do the maths).
 Or money for their savings account (those first driving lessons won’t buy themselves).

 Yes, Christmas is going to be very different this year, and probably not the one you'd imagined you'd have.
 If you're not able to see loved ones, keep in touch with video calls and messages.
 Focus on the fact that you'll be hopefully be able to see them in the not to distant future, when the situation is less risky.